 Optional Googly Eyes

-- In a large, nonstick pot over medium low heat, melt the vegan butter.
+- Melt butter: In a large, nonstick pot over medium low heat, melt the vegan butter.

-- Add to your prepared baking dish and use a spatula (preferably buttered with a little vegan butter or wrapped in a bit of wax paper or parchment paper, otherwise it will stick) to even out the mixture and press it all together in the dish.
+- Press into baking dish: Add to your prepared baking dish and use a spatula (preferably buttered with a little vegan butter or wrapped in a bit of wax paper or parchment paper, otherwise it will stick) to even out the mixture and press it all together in the dish.
 Press very gently into the dish--you don’t want to compact the mixture too much.

-- Let cool completely, about 1 hour to 1 hour, 30 minutes.
+- Let cool: Let cool completely, about 1 hour to 1 hour, 30 minutes.
 Then cut the treats and serve.

 - Optional googly eyes: Lay out a small tray or plate and cover with wax paper.
 Mix the powdered sugar, cornstarch, and water in a small bowl until smooth.
 Remove 2 tablespoons or so and put in another small bowl.
 In the next bowl, add a bit of black food coloring or cocoa powder and mix until smooth.
 Poke a hole in a small piping bag with a toothpick and pipe at least 24 raised white domes (about ¼ inch in diameter, but make different sizes if you like!).
 Let them set for a few minutes.
 Then dip the toothpick in the dark mixture and gently dab on a little pupil in the center (or off-center!) of the eye.
 Place the tray or plate in the freezer and freeze until you’re ready to use.
 When ready, mix up a bit more of the original mixture and and use a toothpick to dab a bit on the back and “glue” it to the vegan rice crispy treats.

-Kelloggs’ Rice Krispies Cereal is NOT vegan because it contains non organic cane sugar (in the US, non organic cane sugar is filtered using animal bone char unless otherwise indicated) and synthetic vitamin D3 (derived from lanolin/sheep’s wool).
-I recommend this vegan crisped rice cereal (link).
-There are also vegan brown rice based varieties you can try (they’re a little softer, FYI).
+- Note 3: Basically any vegan crispy rice cereal should work.
+Unfortunately Kelloggs’ Rice Krispies Cereal is NOT vegan, due to containing non organic cane sugar (in the US, non organic cane sugar is filtered using animal bone char unless otherwise indicated) and synthetic vitamin D3 (derived from lanolin/sheep’s wool).
+I recommend this vegan crisped rice cereal.
+There are also vegan brown rice based varieties you may want to try.